jon49/child-spaced-repetition/README.md

 ## Models

-Where Routers, Controllers and Views all work to create the output, Models serve as a middle layer between the Controllers and the Database.
+Where Routers, Controllers, and Views all work to create the output; Models serve as a middle layer between the Controllers and the Database.
 Models are saved in `/app/models` and are created as classes that extend the `Model` class:

 ```php
 class User extends Model {